amidaware/trmm-docs/docs/install_server.md

 #### Hardware / OS

-A fresh linux VM running either Ubuntu 20.04 LTS or Debian 10/11 with 2GB RAM
+A fresh linux VM running either Ubuntu 20.04 LTS or Debian 10/11 with 2GB RAM on x64 architecture

 !!!warning
     The provided install script assumes a fresh server with no software installed on it.
 Attempting to run it on an existing server with other services **will** break things and the install will fail.